 The video shows them handing a holdup note to the teller.

-Investigators said Johnston and Miller, who worked as dancers at an Atlanta-area strip club, planned to split the $10,000 they stole with Allen, the teller who accepted their demand and handed over the money, and another defendant.
+Investigators said Johnston and Miller, who worked as dancers at an Atlanta-area strip club, planned to split the money with two other co-defendants.
+One of those co-defendants, 22-year-old Herman Allen III, was the teller who accepted their demand and handed over the money.